-By identifying the real value of my work, as opposed to the cosmetic value of design that most people perceive, I realized that I'm able to help people charge higher prices for their work and get access to clients they really want to be working with.
+By identifying the real value of my work, as opposed to the cosmetic value of design that most people perceive, I realized that I’m able to help people charge higher prices for their work and work with clients they really want to be working with.

 This change lead me to another one that creative business owners struggle with, because it makes us feel “icky”.

 I’ve learned to state my prices with confidence

 I think this warrants a separate post where I’ll share some tips, because it’s something people tend to struggle with a lot.
 The first step is of course, to claim the value of your work.
 Unless you’re 100% sure in the value you deliver, you won’t be able to stand behind your prices.